-A popular word with the younger crowd for when someone hits the right notes, wears the perfect dress or masters the smokey eye.
+For just a minute, this was a popular word with the younger crowd.
+I heard it used when someone hit the right notes, wore the perfect dress or mastered the smokey eye.

 It is the informal definition of being impressed.